MicrosoftDocs/visualstudio-docs/docs/msbuild/target-build-order.md

 ---
 title: Target Build Order
-description: Specify the order in which MSBuild targets are run, if the input to one target depends on the output of another target. ms.date: 10/17/2023 ms.topic: conceptual
+description: Specify the order in which MSBuild targets run and whether the input to one target depends on the output of another target. ms.date: 10/17/2023 ms.topic: conceptual
 helpviewer_keywords: